6th Annual ‘Belarusian Studies in the 21st Century’ Conference

 The conference will take place on 18–19 February 2020 via Zoom.

 The conference serves as a multidisciplinary forum of Belarusian studies in the West and offers a rare networking opportunity for researchers of Belarus.

-    The Annual London Lecture on Belarusian Studies will be delivered by Professor David Marples from the University of Alberta, Canada.
+Professor David Marples will deliver the Annual London Lecture on Belarusian Studies from the University of Alberta, Canada.
 The title is ‘Stalin’s Ghosts, Parasites, and Pandemic – the Roots of the 2020 Uprising in Belarus.’
+Russian law expert.

 The working language of the conference is English.
 Selected papers presented at the conference are peer-reviewed and published in the Journal of Belarusian Studies.

 The provisional programme of the conference is also available for download here.
 For any questions, please email email@example.com.

 - Register on Eventbrite no later than on 16 February 2021.
 The conference proceeds will be directed to scholars in Belarus who face difficulties because of their political views.

 Coronavirus pandemic in Belarus: many times more cases than in the official statistics

 In the report for April-May 2020, based on the available data, I concluded that with a mortality rate from coronavirus as in neighbouring Poland Belarus would have nine times more deaths from coronavirus than official statistics indicate.

 In neighbouring Poland, the mortality rate is 5% of all confirmed cases of coronavirus (in the United States, 5.9%, in Austria, 3.9%).
 If we assume the same mortality rate from coronavirus in Belarus (5%), then, based on official data as of May 21 (33,371 cases of coronavirus), the number of deaths would have been more than 1,665.
 According to official data, the number of deaths was 185, nine times less.